-- (a) Grants may be given for elaborating or evaluating restructuring concepts or for controlling their implementation. - (b) Bridging loans at an interest rate of 5 per cent may be given to enterprises during a period which is necessary to elaborate restructuring concepts.
+- (a) Grants may be given for elaborating or evaluating restructuring concepts or for controlling their implementation. - (b) Bridging loans at a market interest rate may be given to enterprises during a period which is necessary to elaborate restructuring concepts.

-Restrictions: support is given only to firms which are likely to be viable in the long run, without further external support.
+Restrictions: Support is given only to firms which are likely to be viable in the long run, without further external support.

-This aid scheme came into effect in 1981 by Federal Law No. 296/77 and is administered by the Federal Ministry of Finance.
+This aid scheme came into effect in 1981 by Federal Law No. 338/81 and is administered by the Federal Ministry of Finance.

-As assistance is not linked to investment or production, it economic effects cannot be assessed.
+As assistance is not linked to investment or production, its economic effects cannot be assessed.
 However, as is obvious, the amounts involved are very small.